dmvoloshyn/dmvoloshyn/05_engineering_patterns/01-String-Rewriting-Expession-Engine.md

 Most expression evaluators use a compiler-style architecture:

-`Input → Lexer → Tokens → Parser → AST → Evaluation`
+Input → Lexer → Tokens → Parser → AST → Evaluation

 This pattern introduces another approach: **String Rewriting Expression Evaluation**.

-Instead of building an Abstract Syntax Tree, the engine repeatedly transforms the original expression string:
+Instead of building an Abstract Syntax Tree, the engine repeatedly transforms the original expression string.

+The algorithm:

 1. Find the next executable operation.
 2. Calculate the result.